How to Add a PDF Link in Google Sheets (Link PDFs to Cells Easily)

 • A2 provides the clickable label.

 Drag the formula down to create a labeled PDF link for each row automatically.
+Each cell in the formula column shows the client name as a clickable link that opens the corresponding PDF in Google Drive.

 Both built-in methods work well for a few files.
 Beyond that, they quickly become limiting.